yashpatel0403/delta-demo/README.md

 # delta-demo
-This is a Demo for Git &amp; GitHub Learn.
+This is a Demo for Git &amp; GitHub class.